Skip to content

 Custom wedding cups do more than hold drinks.
 They:

-- Help organize beverage service—different colors or prints can mark drink types or VIPs.
+• Help organize beverage service, as different colors or prints can mark drink types or VIPs.

-For a cohesive look, many couples pair cups with other personalized items like napkins or cocktail signs.
-If you want ready-made inspiration, take a look at our curated best-selling wedding cups to see styles other couples love, or browse our all cups collection for ideas that actually work in real weddings.
+For a cohesive look, many couples pair cups with other personalized items like wedding napkins or cocktail signs.
+If you want ready-made inspiration, take a look at our best-selling wedding cups to see styles other couples love.

 Types of Custom Wedding Cups: Materials and When to Use Them